US financier Rogers says now may be time to invest in Russia

 Rogers, who now lives in Singapore, has been a prominent financial commentator since the 1970s, when he founded the Quantum Fund in partnership with George Soros.

 Russia could now be “the right place at the right time” for investors, he said.
-His own portfolio consists largely of Russian shares, he said, among them fertilizer company Phosagro (PHOR.MM), airline Aeroflot (AFLT.MM) and the Moscow Exchange <MOEX.
+His own portfolio consists largely of Russian shares, he said, among them fertiliser company Phosagro , airline Aeroflot and the Moscow Exchange <MOEX.

 The country’s economic downturn may make it an unlikely investment prospect, he said, but he was optimistic the stock market was going to rise more.